farscapian/clams-app-docker/README.md

 `git clone --recurse-submodules https://github.com/farscapian/roygbiv-stack`

 > Don't have docker engine installed?
-You can run the [./install.sh](./install.sh) file to install the latest version of docker.
-After running it, you may need to restart your computer or refresh group membership.
+You can run the [./install.sh](./install.sh) file to install the latest version.
+After running it, you may need to restart your computer or log out and back in to refresh your group membership (or use `newgrp docker`).

 ## Environments

-Each environment file (contained in ./environments/) is where you specify the parameters of your deployment.
+Each environment file (contained in [./environments/](./environments)) is where you specify the parameters of your deployment.
 Anything you specify in your env file overrides anything in [`./defaults.env`](./defaults.env).
 Here's an example env file called `llarp.fun` that will deploy 5 CLN nodes to a [dockerd](https://docs.docker.com/engine/reference/commandline/dockerd/) running on `40.25.56.35` in `signet` with TLS enabled.

 ```config
 DOCKER_HOST=ssh://ubuntu@40.25.56.35